 And here’s something funny.
 Apple even advises iCloud users to delete photos and videos they no longer need from their phone.

-EDIT: I hosted a Facebook Live Broadcast to talk about your photos and the Cloud – watch the replay here.
+I hosted a Facebook Live Broadcast to talk about your photos and the Cloud – watch it right here.

 *You’ll see me writing about Backblaze on a pretty regular basis.
 Backblaze is a cloud-based backup system.
 It backs up your entire computer, including external hard drives if you choose, to their servers which is something that neither iCloud nor Google Drive does.
 It’s slightly different than the cloud storage I’m talking about here in that you wouldn’t make it a habit to go poking around through your Backblaze archive to find that one photo of yourself as a kid that you want for throwback thursday.
 I mean, you could, but it’s not the most efficient way of storing your photos for easy access.
 It is the most efficient way to safeguard not only your photos but every single file you have.
 It’s made for backing up your entire computer, and it does that amazingly.